 jvm.cpu.load (assuming those are all metric names in use in your organization) against the same threshold, which may lead to unexpected results.

 These additional Splunk resources might help you understand and implement these recommendations:

-- Splunk Docs: Replace the SignalFx Smart Agent with the Splunk Distribution of OpenTelemetry Collector
+- Splunk Docs: Migrate from SignalFx Smart Agent to the Splunk Distribution of OpenTelemetry Collector

 - Splunk Docs: Metric name standards